almarklein/timetagger/README.md

 ## Install and run

-TimeTagger is a Python library and requires Python 3.6 or higher.
+TimeTagger is implemented as a Python library that requires Python 3.6 or higher.
 The dependencies are listed in `requirements.txt` - these are installed automatically when you install TimeTagger with Pip.

 ```
 # Install